Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

-Allow me to blunt: Eczema on your face isn’t fun.
+Allow me to be blunt: Eczema on your face isn’t fun.
 It can be wildly itchy, sting, burn, cause bumps and blisters—and a regular moisturizer isn't going to cut it.
 The good news: Eczema is so common (up to 15 million people have to deal with it) that dermatologists have a pretty solid idea of what causes it (scroll down for the info) and are well-versed in the best face creams for eczema to alleviate symptoms.
-“Dry skin can cause inflammation, which leads to eczema,” explains board-certified dermatologist at Schweiger Dermatology Group Dr. Nava Greenfield.
+“Dry skin can cause inflammation, which leads to eczema,” explains Nava Greenfield, M.D. and board-certified dermatologist at Schweiger Dermatology Group.

 As such, cosmetic chemists, doctors, and other beauty pros have spent years cooking up ultra-hydrating balms, creams, and ointments that will give eczema-prone skin an extra hefty dose of hydration.
-Here, we've rounded up the best ones out there.
+Here, we've rounded up the best.

 What to Look For in an Eczema Face Cream

-“I encourage my patients to look for thicker moisturizing creams, balms, and ointments,” says board-certified dermatologist at Treasure Valley Dermatology Dr. Dustin Portela.
-By nature, face creams for eczema are going to be on the thicker side, but there is an element of preference as well.
-Some may prefer a silky cream, while other will gravitate towards a very occlusive balm.
+“I encourage my patients to look for thicker moisturizing creams, balms, and ointments,” says Dustin Portela, D.O. and board-certified dermatologist at Treasure Valley Dermatology.
+By nature, face creams for eczema will be on the thicker side, but there is an element of preference as well.
+Some may prefer a silky cream, while others will gravitate towards a very occlusive balm.

-Most face creams for eczema are going to include ingredients like colloidal oatmeal and ceramides—that's the baseline.
-But Dr. Greenfield urges patients to take a closer look at the ingredient list.
+Most face creams for eczema include ingredients like colloidal oatmeal and ceramides—that's the baseline.
+However, Dr. Greenfield urges patients to take a closer look at the ingredient list.
 “Avoid any product with fragrance and use only products formulated with sensitive skin,” she advises.

 The Best Face Creams for Eczema

-- The Best Cream for Scaly Eczema on the Face: Eucerin Eczema Relief Flare Up Treatment
+- The Best Cream for Eczema on the Face Overall: Eucerin Eczema Relief Flare Up Treatment

 - The Best Daily Cream for Eczema on the Face: Skinceuticals Triple Lipid Restore 2:4:2